One-Studio/ff/README.md

 # ff
-Aggregate ffmpeg-ffprobe-ffplay builds for as most os&amp;arch as possible, with api enabled.
+Aggregate ffmpeg-ffprobe-ffplay builds for as most os&amp;arch as possible, with api and cdn enabled.